midhunvprasad/bloodbankWebsite/README.md

 # bloodbankWebsite
 # blood bank website made using HTML and the backend is MySql.
-# connnected using node js
+# connected using node js